Last Updated: July 7, 2021

-The free plan allows you to use all the basic functions of LastPass on as many devices as you want.
+Our LastPass free review can confirm that this plan allows you to use all the basic functions of LastPass on as many devices as you want.
 While you can use the free plan forever, you can enjoy the premium plan for the first month.

-This plan provides LastPass access to six users and includes all the features of the Premium plan along with the additional features of group sharing and family dashboard.
-The cost of this LastPass plan is $4 per month.
+This plan provides LastPass access to six users and includes all the Premium plan features along with the additional features of group sharing and family dashboard.

-All personal plans come with a one-month free trial whereas the business plans can be tried out for free for 14 days.
-LastPass also allows users to change or cancel their subscription anytime.
+All LastPass plans come with a one-month free trial, whereas you can try the Business plans for free for 14 days.
+LastPass also allows users to change or cancel their subscriptions anytime.

 LastPass User Reviews

 While LastPass is undoubtedly one of the leading password management platforms today, it’s not always a bed of roses for its users.